cs573-21s/02-datavis-7ways/README.md

 ![Excel hacks for different colors](./img/HackyExcel.PNG)

 Another major draw back was there appears to be no built in way to add a weight legend to the Excel graph.
 Excel does support VBA scripts but I wanted to try to do everything purely with Excel.
 So for this legend I had to add a textbox and manually draw the weight cirles.
 It's tedious and not automated, but it doesn't look bad.

+The last challenge with Excel, is that I could not get the axis tick mark labels to appear where I wanted, they always had to start from the origin.
+Additionally, this causes one of the bubbles to get cut off by the bottom X axis.

 Excel took me a very long time to complete compared to some of the others.
 It's very limited in what it allows and doesn't allow much customization beyond their given features.
 I would not recommend Excel for fancy visualizations, but I would say it's a good choice for very simple, quick graphs like basic bar charts or 2 feature scatter plots.